Stimulating Demand High Growth Programme - Now Closed

 The Stimulating Demand High Growth Programme offered free mentoring and business development through a combination of workshops, peer group sessions and one‐to‐one mentoring for businesses in Birmingham identified as having high growth potential.

 The project was completed in March 2011.

-An independent external evaluation was carried out by Consulting In Place.
+In March 2011, an independent external evaluation carried out by Consulting In Place reported:-

 The headline figures for this were:

-Including these persistence effects, for every £1 of High Growth spend, £4.57 ofadditional benefits were generated
+- Including these persistence effects, for every £1 of High Growth spend, £4.57 of additional benefits were generated; and

 A number of other impacts of the project were evidenced through the research.
 These included improved business strategies, safeguarding businesses against the recession, the accelerated growth of businesses and the increased likelihood of future uptake of business support.